the-hypermedia-project/charter/hypermedia-elements.md

-# Elements of Hypermedia Media Types
+# Elements of Hypermedia Message

 The purpose of this document is to outline the common building blocks of hypermedia media types for use in designing a canonical hypermedial message.